dixe/Game-in-rust/README.md

 - [x] Cool down on shots
 - [ ] Enemy Shooting at player
 - [x] Enemies collide with each other
+- [ ] Be able to load models
+- [x] Take console input while running.
+- [ ] Change shaders on the fly, required console input